binerogroup/documentation/_sources/networking/mtu.rst.txt

     6:30:17.621056 IP (tos 0x0, ttl 61, id 39062, offset 0, flags [DF], proto TCP (6), length 4148) 4.5.6.7.443 > 1.2.3.4.34862: Flags [P.], cksum 0x0bdb (incorrect -> 0x3f5f), seq 1:4097, ack 321, win 227, options [nop,nop,TS val 955793242 ecr 3076045005], length 4096

-Notice the "DF" flag - this indicates that the package should not be fragmented.
-Also notice the "length" indicating that the package is 4096 bits long and as such, will not pass a standard 1500 MTU interface (since it cannot be fragmented).
+Notice the ``DF`` flag - this indicates that the package should not be fragmented.
+Also notice the length indicating that the packet is 4096 bits long and as such, will not pass a standard 1500 MTU interface (since it cannot be fragmented).

 MTU discovery